ABOUT US

 It took several weeks for Genevieve to heal.
 Satchmo went back to his owner but a year later was surrendered to us and joined his mother.
 The two are inseparable.
 And that was our beginning.

-In the intervening years, EARS has grown to include not only donkey rescue and retirement, but also the rehabilitation and medical care of equines in the wider community, and the education of equine owners.
+In the intervening years, EARS has grown to include not only donkey rescue and retirement, but the education of children and equine owners.
+We welcome school groups.

 Genevieve & Satchmo